Skip to main content

 Prerequisites: Students must have completed the Form 5 Pre-Q Digital Art or Pre-Q Fine Art course and students who completed Pre-Q Digital Art will be given preference.
 Students may gain entry only on application to the Head of Art with a suitable portfolio of work.
 A computer at home is useful.
 Students must have a DSLR camera for this subject.

 Restrictions: Students who wish to take AS Digital Art Design cannot also choose AS Digital Art Photography.
-Students can only select ONE AS Level Art subject.

 Recommended achievement levels: